CAAPIM/apim-charts/charts/gateway/README.md

 DISKLESS_CONFIG is a flag to pass gateway sensitive data to be mounted to the container gateway file system or passed as environment variables.
 By Default, true, environment variables are used to configure Gateway.

-When DISKLESS_CONFIG is disabled , Gateway will be configured from node.properties
+When DISKLESS_CONFIG is false , Gateway will be configured from node.properties

 #### node.properties
 Note: